AnielaMW/Kickball-site/kickball-site.md

 * Each team page displays each player's name along with their position
 * Given that I am on the `/teams` page, I can get to this page by clicking on the name of the team

+### Tips

+* There are some spec files available to help drive your code through Test Driven Development!
+Feel free to write some tests to help with the assignment, but they are no required.

+* In order to visit a specific team's page, you can utilize the `params` hash to tell your `app.rb` file which team page to visit.
+Your app, however, should only have one generic path, `/team/:team_name` or `/team/:team` to access any team's show page.

 ### Optional Challenges
 #### Implement features that satisfy the following user stories